0xsuk/0xsuk.github.io/content/agitcms/quick-start.md

 You can confirm that for example, since `draft` is a boolean value, Agit CMS provides a boolean toggler for `draft`.

-You can learn more about how to configure frontmatter language, delimiters and its types here.
+You can learn more about how to configure frontmatter [language](/agitcms/configuration/#frontmatter-language), [delimiters](/agitcms/configuration/#frontmatter-delimiters) and its [types](/agitcms/configuration/#frontamtter-template) in the next page.